-In Circuit City's bankruptcy (Bankr.
-E.D.
-Va.
-08-35653), Hilco Streambank conducted a sale process for the company's brand and internet assets as well as its customer files.
+In Circuit City's bankruptcy, 4 a sale process had been conducted for the company's brand and internet assets, as well as its customer files.
 This process took place after the stores had been liquidated and the e-commerce site had been shuttered.
-The company identified and designated a stalking horse bidder, and began a six-week effort to bring topping bids to the table.
+The company identified and designated a stalkinghorse bidder, then began a six-week effort to bring topping bids to the table.
 All of the qualified bidders brought to the auction operated businesses similar to both Circuit City and the stalking horse.
 At the auction, the stalking horse and two others quickly emerged as strong contenders.
 The bidding cadence started rapidly, with bids increasing at amounts higher than the stated minimum increment, until one bidder asked for a break to get authority to bid even higher.

 Ultimately, after several more rounds of bidding, one bidder reached its maximum and declined to place further bids.
-The second place bidder raised by one increment, and was immediately outbid by the stalking horse.
+The second-place bidder raised by one increment and was immediately outbid by the stalking horse.
 There was no additional bidding.
-In post-auction conversation, it became clear that the second and third place bidders each viewed the other as a competitor but neither had been troubled by the prospect of losing out to the ultimate winner.
-The winning bidder who viewed both of the other bidders as competitors had stayed in the auction for strategic reasons.
-Had either the second place or the third place bidder not been present at the auction, the other would likely have not placed a single bid.
+In post-auction conversation, it became clear that the second- and third-place bidders each viewed the other as a competitor, but neither had been troubled by the prospect of losing out to the ultimate winner.
+The winning bidder, which viewed the other two bidders as competitors, had stayed in the auction for strategic reasons.
+Had either the second- or third-place bidder not been present at the auction, the other likely would not have placed a single bid.
 The decision to commit to an English auction based on the perceived competitive nature of the bidders proved to be the right decision.
-It was the third place bidder's continued participation that drove up the hammer price.
-The final selling price was 3 times higher than the stalking horse bid.
+It was the third-place bidder's continued participation that drove up the hammer price.
+The final selling price was three times higher than the stalking-horse bid.